Pippolo84/remark-boilerplate/src/slides/slides.md

 ## Cycle detection algorithm: the 30k foot view

-To break reference cycles, the algorithm acts this way
+To break reference cycles on the i-th generation, the algorithm acts this way

-- iterate over all objects in the `young` list
+- iterate over all objects in the collection under scanning
 - for each object, traverse all its reference
-- for each referenced object that is in the `young` list, decrease its `gc_refs` by 1
+- for each referenced object that is in the list, decrease its `gc_refs` by 1

 .center[![Centered image](./img/cycle_detection_algorithm.png)]